9/12 (From Diary 2)

 it enough.
 As I build, two Water Monitors take cover in the nearby

 pond.
-I get pass my bridge without loosing any paint underneath the car - but
+I get over my bridge without loosing any paint underneath the car - but

 only because there are no left anyway.